 Wake Up Docklands

-For the more adventurous out there pay a visit to Wake Up Docklands at the Royal Victoria Docks and have a go at paddle boarding, cable wakeboarding or paddleboard yoga.
-If you don’t mind getting a little wet, then stop by Wake Up Docklands, slip into a wetsuit and get your adrenaline pumping with these exciting activities in the heart of London.
+For the more adventurous out there, we recommend paying a visit to Wake Up Docklands at the Royal Victoria Docks which offers a variety of water sports in an inner city environment.
+Here, you’ll be able to have a go at paddle boarding, cable wakeboarding or paddleboard yoga.
+If you don’t mind getting a little wet, then stop by Wake Up Docklands, slip into a wetsuit and get your adrenaline pumping with these exciting activities in the heart of London!

-Opened in 2012 by Siemans, The Crystal boasts the largest exhibition on the future of cities in the world as well being the most sustainable event venue.
+Opened in 2012 by Siemens, The Crystal boasts the largest exhibition on the future of cities in the world as well being the most sustainable event venue.
+At The Crystal, you’ll find interactive displays that show crucial information about our environment and how to help to save it.
+The exhibitions are perfect for young and old alike.

 The Crystal is not only a hub for discussions on sustainable living but is the only building in the world which holds various accreditations including the highest certification for BREEAM (Building Research Establishment Environmental Assessment Method) and LEED (Leadership in Energy and Environmental Design) schemes.